I have a serious love for chocolate—who doesn’t, right?

-As a first time fur-baby guardian I had no idea that chocolate was toxic to cats and dogs.
-I really have no idea how my lot have survived as back in the day chocolate was literally everywhere in my house.
+As a first-time fur-baby guardian I had no idea that chocolate was toxic to cats and dogs.
+I really have no idea how my furries survived, as back in the day chocolate was literally everywhere in my house.

 So, like a Nestle Kit Kat, let's break this toxic chocolate business down: